nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `delete course 1` will delete the first course listed in the course list.
+- `delete course 1` will delete the first course listed in your course list.

 [Back to list of features](#features)